karlkyck/api-gateway-ip-filtering/README.md

 # API Gateway IP Whitelisting

-Use an API Gateway Resource Policy to restrict consumption of your APIs to certain IPs
+Use an API Gateway Resource Policy to restrict consumption of your APIs to certain IPs.

 ## AWS Costs